-What if there was a way to win more clients, earn more money, and reduce your turnaround times, all without soliciting the services of a genie in a bottle?
+What if there was a way to win more clients, earn a higher salary, and reduce your turnaround times, all without soliciting the services of a genie in a bottle?

 You probably just screamed, “show me how!” at your screen.